JoccaWeb/WordPress-Basic-Theme/ReadMe.md

 The conversion of my html-css site to a WordPress theme is succesful.
 Now I can make any html-css combination into a WordPress theme :)

 ### Installation Instructions
 These are only the theme files, you'll have to set up a server with a Wordpress installation and then load and install this theme.
-See the credits for Ampps, a free and suitable server and WordPress.org for WordPress installation.
+See the credits for Ampps, a free and suitable server.

 ### Credits:
 - [Get Bootstrap](http://getbootstrap.com)